Leucospermum hypophyllocarpodendron: Distribution, habitat and ecology

 Leucospermum hypophyllocarpodendron subsp. hypophyllocarpodendron can be found in three isolated areas, that were probably at one time connected when the sea-level was lower than today.
 The first area is along the coast between Brandfontein (near Cape Agulhas) and Franskraalstrand.
 Another area where the subspecies grows is near Faure, Stellenbosch and around the Berg River Dam.
 Lastly, it occurs on the southern half of the Cape Peninsula.
 It also used to occur on the flat lands between Retreat and Cape Town, but is now extinct because of the city's expansion.
-The plants live in fynbos and strandveld on sandy flats below 150 m (500 ft) altitude, but sometimes grow on weathered Table Mountain Sandstone up to 300 m (1000 ft).
+The plants live in fynbos and strandveld on sandy flats below 150 m (500 ft) elevation, but sometimes grow on weathered Table Mountain Sandstone up to 300 m (1000 ft).
 Adult plants almost always survive the wildfires that occur every decade or two because they grow new branches from the woody underground rootstock.

 Leucospermum hypophyllocarpodendron subsp. canaliculatum has its natural distribution along the west coast of the Western Cape, ranging from Milnerton in the south, to Darling in the west and Piketberg in the north, except for an isolated location near the Brandvlei Dam.
 It grows always on white sands in areas with an average annual rainfall of 38-50 cm, most of which falls during the winter.
 This subspecies is also very resistant against fire.